Health Benefit Comparison - Coffee vs Tea

 A very large number of health benefits are often attributed to coffee.
-Now that could be encouragement enough to get yourself a nice cup of coffee.
-Many of these effects are relevant for filtered coffee, so say goodbye to instant coffee and get yourself a good coffee machine.
+Now that could be enough encouragement to get yourself a nice cup of coffee.
+Many of these effects are relevant to filtered coffee, so say goodbye to instant coffee and get yourself a good coffee machine.

-Caffeine is the biggest agent of the effects of coffee.
+Caffeine is the biggest agent responsible for the effects of coffee.
 An average cup of coffee delivers 95mg of caffeine.
-It speeds up the metabolic process and can be an effective way of weight loss.
-In fact, many modern weight-loss drugs are based around caffeine.
+It speeds up the metabolic process and can be an effective way to lose weight.
+In fact, many modern weight-loss drugs are based on caffeine.

 Coffee also works as a performance enhancer and can be useful in endurance exercises.
 Additionally, it reduces recovery time from these exercises, thus keeping you on your feet.

-Antioxidant properties of coffee deserve special mention.
+The antioxidant properties of coffee deserve special mention.
 Coffee is rich in polyphenols, flavonoids, and chlorogenic acid (CGA).
 All of these are potent antioxidants and can play a role in reducing the risk of heart disease and stroke.
-They prevent plaque formation in blood vessels and their vasodilating properties encourage a more relaxed state.
+They prevent plaque formation in blood vessels, and their vasodilating properties encourage a more relaxed state.
 There is some very promising research that suggests that coffee may play a role in reducing the risk of several forms of cancer.
-These include cancers of the lungs, colon, gastrointestinal, bladder, and rectum.
+These include cancers of the lungs, colon, gastrointestinal tract, bladder, and rectum.

 Consuming too much coffee also increases the risk of conditions like tachycardia, heart palpitations, insomnia, and restlessness.
 If you have trouble sleeping, it is best to stay away from coffee for about 3–4 hours before you go to bed.

 Tea, like coffee, is immensely popular.
 It is the most popularly consumed beverage in the world, next only to water.
-Black tea is by far the most popular variety of tea, green tea comes second, with other varieties forming small percentages.
+Black tea is by far the most popular variety of tea; green tea comes in second, with other varieties making up small percentages.

 Much like coffee, tea is rich in caffeine.
-Although tea has a lower amount of caffeine, amounting to just about half of coffee.
-So while an average cup of coffee will deliver 95mg caffeine, the same amount of tea gets you 45mg.
-While the number is lower, tea can deliver the same effects of benefits as coffee.
+Although tea has a lower amount of caffeine, it amounts to just about half that of coffee.
+So while an average cup of coffee will deliver 95 mg of caffeine, the same amount of tea gets you 45mg.
+While the number is lower, tea can deliver the same effects and benefits as coffee.

-Drinking tea too can increase mental alertness level and enhance brain function.
+Drinking tea can also increase mental alertness and enhance brain function.
 Interestingly, while tea lacks caffeine, it has a healthy dose of L-theanine.
 Working together with caffeine, this antioxidant stimulates the brain and increases the brain’s alpha waves.
-This brings in enhanced mental activity, while at the same time reducing stress and having an overall calming effect.
+This brings in enhanced mental activity while at the same time reducing stress and having an overall calming effect.

 The polyphenols and their rich antioxidant properties can have a positive effect on reducing the risk of heart disease and preventing plaque formation in blood vessels.

-Tea, especially green tea is also considered highly for weight loss.
-Green tea may increase energy expenditure and is considered to increase the burning of fat substantially, thus helping in reducing weight.
+Tea, especially green tea, is also highly recommended for weight loss.
+Green tea may increase energy expenditure and is considered to increase the burning of fat substantially, thus helping to reduce weight.
 This is perhaps a reason why all those "weight loss teas" are making the rounds.
 If you do choose to go down that road, be sure to choose a quality option.